tahamir79/tahamir79.github.io/README.md

  - Utilized Qualtrics© APIs and React.Js to design an online evaluation tool for the “Shared Mobility Equity Research” project funded by the National Institution of Transportation Communities (NITC) that provides feedback to transportation agencies.
  - Studied the research project’s findings in the original evaluation tool hosted on Qualtrics.

-## GENSCO Inc.
+## GENSCO Inc. Seattle
 **Operations Management Intern** (Full-time)
 *June 2022 – Sep.
 2022*
  - Shadowed corporate employees in Information Technology, Supply chain Operations to learn about facility management services.
- - Worked on a final project that involved gathering data, analyzing, and implementing to improve safety protocols.
+ - Worked on a final project that involved gathering data, analyzing, and implementing to improve safety protocols at HVAC storage plant.

 ## Research Lab of Head of Finance Department, Professor John Chalmers
 **Equity Research Analyst**